740105A 5th January

 - Kansas City (Jerry Leiber/Mike Stoller)

-Note: The whole show was filmed by Jean Bovon and televised on an
+Note: The whole show was filmed by Jean Bovon and partly released on the video

-The concert was broadcast by a few assorted radio stations.
+The concert was broadcast by a few assorted radio stations incl.
+France Inter

 740629A 29th June: BILLY PRESTON.

-Lee Kiefer, Gary Olazabal.
-Recorded in Los Angeles, The Record Plant.
+engineers: Lee Kiefer, Gary Olazabal.
+Recorded in Los Angeles, The Record

-Angeles, Westlake Audio and A&M Recording Studios.
-Most probably MJ
+Plant.
+Mixed in Los Angeles, Westlake Audio and A&M Recording Studios.

 - Tell Me You Need My Loving (Billy Preston/Bruce Fisher)